vguada/FindBounce/CONTRIBUTING.md

 [clone](https://help.github.com/articles/cloning-a-repository/) the project
 from its GitHub homepage to your local computer.

+## Required tools

-You will need [Mathematica](https://www.wolfram.com/mathematica/) version 11.0 or later, though version 12.0 is recommended because it produces better looking documentation.
+The main required tool is [Mathematica](https://www.wolfram.com/mathematica/) version 11.0 or later, although version 12.0 is recommended because it produces better looking documentation.

-[Wolfram Workbench](https://www.wolfram.com/workbench/) is needed to produce documentation.
-You will also need command line tool [WolframScript](https://www.wolfram.com/wolframscript/) for running the test suite and building the package.
+You will need command line tool [WolframScript](https://www.wolfram.com/wolframscript/) for running the test suite and building the package.
 On most systems it already comes bundled with Mathematica installation.

+Also [Wolfram Workbench](https://www.wolfram.com/workbench/) is needed to process documentation notebooks for proper integration into Mathematica documentation framework.
+Wolfram Workbench is a plugin for [Eclipse](https://www.eclipse.org/), a popular and robust IDE.
+Please follow these [instructions](http://support.wolfram.com/kb/27221) for installation and pay attention to choose "Eclipse IDE for Java Developers".

 ## Testing code